-We need your help, if gun violence has touched your life, if you are ready to get more involved in this nonviolence issue, please write to Allison Liles (EPF Executive Director) email@example.com.
+We need your help.
+If gun violence has touched your life, and if you are ready to get more involved in this nonviolence issue, please write to convener Bob Lotz at firstname.lastname@example.org

 EPF brings two conceptual frameworks to our gun violence prevention work that, together, set us apart from some other GVP advocacy and action groups.
 These two are intersectional and theological.

 Gun violence intersects with most of society’s problems:

 ● White supremacy, itself a form of violence, causes its defenders to arm themselves against the possibility that the privileges that accrue to Whiteness could be taken away.